AgbaD/Bool/README.md

 This is my very first flask app

 ****
+This wasn't the initial project idea.
+I changed it just yesterday

 Do not mind the shaby frontend as I've decided to invest in my frontend skills after this project.